 The second flaw lets attackers remove the Message Integrity Code (MIC) protection and modify various fields in the NTLM authentication flow, including signing negotiation.
 The third flaw allows attackers to connect to various web servers using the attacked users’ privileges and perform operations, such as reading users’ emails or connecting to cloud resources by relaying requests to OWA servers and ADFS servers, respectively.

 NTLM’s two latest vulnerabilities allow attackers to capture a legitimate user’s authentication attempt and relay it to another server, granting them the ability to perform operations on a remote server using that user’s privileges.

 Microsoft’s existing mitigations do not help protect against an NTLM relay attack.
-This is significant, especially at a time when NTLM relay is becoming one among the most popular attack methods for cybercriminals looking to exploit the AD infrastructure.
-To deal with the problem, Microsoft released fixes along with the following guidelines on how to deal with the problem:
+This is significant, especially at a time when NTLM relay is becoming one among the most popular attack methods for cybercriminals looking to exploit AD infrastructure.
+To deal with the problem, Microsoft released fixes along with the following guidelines:

 - Ensure that workstations and servers are properly patched.

 Enforce SMB signing: To prevent attackers from launching simpler NTLM relay attacks, turn on SMB signing on all machines in the network.